Mauritania Safety Guide

 • Ask permission before photographing people

-• Learn basic French or Arabic greetings
+• Learn basic Arabic or French greetings to show respect

 Money and Valuables